lakal3/VGE/examples/basic/basic_samples.md

 ## Troubleshooting

-Check that VGELib.dll (.so) is accessible using the path.
+Check that vgelib.dll (.so) is accessible using the path.

 Check that GOARCH is amd64.
 This is the only supported architecture.